 - contribute to policy development and healthcare reform

-When you graduate from this psychiatric nurse practitioner program from ODU, you will be eligible to take the national certification for Psychiatric Mental Health Nurse Practitioner (PMHNP) through the American Nurses Credentialing Center (ANCC).
+When you graduate from this psychiatric nurse practitioner program from ODU, you will be eligible to take the national certification exam for Psychiatric Mental Health Nurse Practitioner (PMHNP) through the American Nurses Credentialing Center (ANCC).
 You'll need this certification to get a state license to practice as an independent provider with prescriptive authority.
 You can also apply to continue your studies in ODU's DNP program.

 You'll be required to take part in on-site learning approximately once a semester.